Hong Kong–Taiwan relations: Hong Kong during World War II

-In January 1942, Chiang Kai-shek became supreme commander of the Allied powers' China Burma India Theater, who considered Hong Kong under his command, rather than under the British.
+In January 1942, Chiang Kai-shek became supreme commander of the Allied powers' China Burma India Theater, and he considered Hong Kong under his command, rather than under the British.
 The British agreed that Hong Kong was "within the operational sphere of Generalissimo Chiang Kai-shek."
 Chiang began to think about repealing the unequal treaties, as the myth of British invincibility had been shattered, and instructed ambassador Wellington Koo to find more information on the British's position on the future of Hong Kong.
 The British Colonial Office said that "the arrangements existing before the Japanese occupation would not be restored," signaling a potential retrocession of Hong Kong to the Republic of China.

 In late 1942, the Republic of China repealed the unequal treaties and began negotiations with the United Kingdom on the establishment of a new, fairer treaty.
-Chiang Kai-Shek attempted to put the issue of Hong Kong onto the two parties' agenda, suggesting that the New Territories should be returned to the Republic of China along with the other foreign concessions.
+Chiang Kai-shek attempted to put the issue of Hong Kong onto the two parties' agenda, suggesting that the New Territories should be returned to the Republic of China along with the other foreign concessions.
 On 13 November 1942, TV Soong met with Horace James Seymour to ask for the retrocession of the New Territories.
 The Nationalists were careful to ask for the New Territories rather than all of Hong Kong, knowing that the New Territories was deeply integrated and vital to the rest of Hong Kong, and a return of the New Territories would make the rest of Hong Kong worthless to the British.
 This was fiercely rejected by Winston Churchill, and the United Kingdom also demanded that the Republic of China give their written consent that the New Territories concession was not included within the unequal treaties, or else they would refuse to sign, and so the Republic of China was forced to drop the concession of New Territories from the agenda.
-In 1943, the two sides signed the Sino-British New Equal Treaty, with the Republic of China securing the right to raise the issue of Hong Kong and the New Territories on a later occasion; on 11 January 1943, the TV Soong sent a note to Horace James Seymour, stating that "the Chinese Government reserve[d] its right to propose [Hong Kong's leased territories] for discussion at a later date."
+In 1943, the two sides signed the Sino-British New Equal Treaty, with the Republic of China securing the right to raise the issue of Hong Kong and the New Territories on a later occasion; on 11 January 1943,TV Soong sent a note to Horace James Seymour, stating that "the Chinese Government reserve[d] its right to propose [Hong Kong's leased territories] for discussion at a later date."
 A day later on 12 January 1943, TV Soong held a press conference where he explained the agreement.